rozbb/zkcreds-passport-cli/README.md

 As this is simply an academic proof-of-concept, most of the transactions between parties are currently handled off-chain and out-of-band; the repo does not allow User and Issuer to automatically interact with each other to send or receive values.

+### ⚠ Disclaimer ⚠

+* This application, as well as the Arkworks ecosystem itself, is a (currently incomplete) academic proof-of-concept only, and has NOT been thoroughly reviewed for production use. **Do NOT use this implementation in production code.**

+Especially, **Do NOT deploy these smart contracts to the main Ethereum network (mainnet)**.
+As a reminder, smart contract "dapps" are notoriously difficult to patch, update, bugfix, or revert once they are deployed onto the blockchain and, as consistent with the [MIT License](LICENSE-MIT), the authors of this repo are NOT liable in any form for any damages, financial or otherwise, that result from this code.

 ### Request to issue user's cred

 In any subdirectory, run the command `cargo run --release -- help` for a list of subcommands involving the construction and parsing of issuance requests and credential lists.
 For a User's request: